 The Danny Boyle Soundtrack: A Hypothetical Playlist

-If you’re a frequent visitor to our site, you’ll note that each review begins and ends with a song that I think best incapsulates the tone of the piece.
+If you’re a frequent reader of our site, you’ll note that each review begins and ends with a song that I think best incapsulates the tone of the piece.
 In our Mixtape Series, I will examine the soundtracks of a director’s filmography and piece together a playlist that reflects the director’s personality, music tastes and aural storytelling.
 For my first entry, we’ll look at director Danny Boyle - the director behind "Trainspotting", "28 Days Later", "Sunshine", "Slumdog Millionaire", "127 Hours", and "Steve Jobs."

 Danny Boyle is filmmaker as explorer.
 Never wanting to be staked to a genre, he takes on science fiction thriller, children’s fantasy movie, Dickensian Bollywood film, or Romero-esque horror re-imagining equally with a showman’s gusto.
 His pivots are quick and unpredictable; he tackles big challenges - each new film, genre, scene is new terrain.